 The Softest Rolls

-These soft homemade rolls defy all expectations.
+These softest rolls defy all expectations.
 Despite a familiar lineup of ingredients and a dough that can be effortlessly mixed by hand, the result is truly mind-blowing.
 These buns emerge from the oven as the softest you’ve ever made, thanks to a clever combination of techniques.
 By preventing the gluten from overdeveloping and baking at lower temperatures, these buns retain an unmatched moisture level, ensuring they stay fresh for up to three days.

 Ready in 4 hoursServes 6 people